Skip to main content

 German-speaking cantonal universities~1,600-2,800 CHF~€1,650-2,900

-Excluding EHL (a special case in the luxury segment), Swiss public universities cost between €1,000 and €2,900 per year.
-Comparable to French public engineering schools, and 10 to 20 times cheaper than the UK or USA.
+Excluding EHL (a special case in the luxury segment), cantonal universities cost between €1,000 and €2,900 per year for all students.
+The two federal institutes of technology cost ~€4,700 per year for a new French student (rate in force since autumn 2025, indexed to inflation every 4 years).
+The former are comparable to French public engineering schools, and the latter remain 5 to 10 times cheaper than the UK or USA.

 c.
 Quality is objectively world-class

-UniversityQS Ranking 2025
+UniversityQS Ranking 2026

 ETH Zurich#7